cyphertjohn/compositionalanalyzer/README.md

 ```
 you will see the analyzer is unable to prove the assertion.

 >Look at the loop pre-state and post-state and determine by hand what the loop-summary is using the definition of star above.
-Explain why the analyzer is unable to prove the assertion and then make a small modification to the assertion expression so the analyzer is able to prove the assertion.
+Try and understand why the analyzer is unable to prove the assertion and then make a small modification to the assertion so that the analyzer is able to prove the assertion.

 ### Exercise 4
 `loop3.while` gives another example of a true assertion that the analyzer is unable to prove.
 The problem is that with the above method for computing \* we are introducing too much abstraction.
 In this exercise we will investigate a more precise method of using *recurrence relations*.

-The idea is that to compute f(**x**, **x'**)\*, we will extract a set of implied recurrence relations from f, solve those recurrence relations, and convert the solution back as a transition formula.
+The idea is that to compute f(**x**, **x'**)\* we will extract a set of implied recurrence relations from f, solve those recurrence relations, and convert the solution back as a transition formula.

 Recall `examples/loop1.while`.
 The loop-body formula is